joecoppin/Project-Euler/README.md

 # Project-Euler

-A couple of sample problems from project Euler for fun.
+A couple of sample problems from project Euler that I've done.